-Here are the Xbox Game Pass games your kids can play on Android
+Here are the best Xbox Game Pass games your kids can play on Android

 Slime Rancher

 Out of all the simulation games out there, this one might just be the cutest ever made.
-You play as Beatrix Lebeau, who owns a farm on an alien planet, where she's hacking out a living wrangling slimes.
+You play as Beatrix Lebeau, who owns a farm on an alien planet, where she's hacking out living wrangling slimes.
 Slimes are twee, smiling balls of jelly who bounce around, make little cooing noises, and literally poop out valuable gems.
 You couldn't come up with a more pleasant and kid-friendly game if you tried.

 That said, just because it's not a violent or dark sim game doesn't mean it's not intricate.
-There are lots of customization options for your farm, and, while you can just coast through exploring and harvesting gems ("plorts") from wild slimes, you can also set up a very efficient and profitable farm.
-It'd actually be a good game for teaching children about economics, as there's even an in-game plort market with values that change each day.
+There are many customization options for your farm, and while you can coast through exploring and harvesting gems ("plorts") from wild slimes, you can also set up a very efficient and profitable farm.
+It'd be a good game for teaching children about economics, as there's even an in-game plort market with values that change each day.

 Disneyland Adventures

 Disney's theme parks may not be everyone's cup of tea, but it's undoubtedly a very family-friendly place.
 Disneyland Adventures is essentially an exploration game set inside Disneyland park.
-Given that many people will have not been able to safely explore the real park, this is a good substitute for kids who wanted to visit the land of the Mouse.
+Given that many people will not have been able to explore the real park safely, this is a good substitute for kids who want to visit the land of the Mouse.

 It's not just an exploration game, as there are several minigames associated with various rides around the park, as well as dozens of quests -- though granted, the trade-off is that you can't go on the rides themselves.
-It might sound saccharine and simplistic, especially given the company behind it, but if you want something cheerful and Disney for your kids, this will let them explore the park without the very high price tag and crowds.
+It might sound sentimental and simplistic, especially given the company behind it, but if you want something cheerful and Disney for your kids, this will let them explore the park without the very high price tag and crowds.

 Rush: A DisneyPixar Adventure